futuregrid/cloud-metrics/doc2/source/index.rst

 data.
 We can create summary of the data and can export in a variety of formats.
 This summary is especially important for administrators who like to find out what is happening on their clouds, but also for users to see with who they compete for resources.

-The output format includes png, googlecharts, and cvs tables.
-As part of our analysis we are also developing an interactive shell that can be used to query data directly from our database.
-Some simple example illustrate our usage of the shell.
+..
   Figure 1 provides an overview of the main components that are communication as part of the clout metric framework.

 Together thes components provide the following functionality: (a) various clouds produce many log files, (b) the log files will be moved to a backup directory,